IngJavierR/ServerSendEvents/Readme.md

 ## Testing Frontend

 Visit http://localhost:9220/ and open Developer Tools > Network
-Asssign a value to Id textbox  (this is the client id, we are able to use same id in different browser instances)
+Asssign a value to Id textbox, this is the client id (mandatory), we are able to use same id in different browser instances
+Asssign a value to Channel textbox, this is the channel we want to subscribe (optional)
 Press "Start Listening" button to initialize EventSource

 ## Sending Message